What is a prolapsed umbilical cord?

 How do doctors treat a prolapsed umbilical cord?

-If the cord is sticking out of your vagina, you will need to have a C-section right away.
-Until surgery begins, a nurse or doctor holds the baby's body off the cord so that the blood supply isn't cut off.
+If the cord is sticking out of your vagina, your doctor will do a C-section right away.
+Until surgery begins, a nurse or doctor holds the baby's body off of the cord so that the baby's blood supply isn't cut off.